 3. What can I do to improve my dental health?

 Since everyone's mouth is different, improving your oral health may require a customized dental routine.
 Your dentist may make specific recommendations based on the present health of your mouth and teeth.
-If you have more plaque or tartar than the average person, your dentist may suggest flossing more often each day, or recommend more frequent dental visits.
-A dentist may demonstrate the proper way to floss if there’s a lot of a bacterium in your mouth.
+If you have more plaque or tartar than the average person, your dentist may suggest flossing more often, or recommend more frequent dental visits.
+A dentist may demonstrate the proper way to floss if there’s a lot of a bacteria in your mouth.

 Your dentist can also offer diet recommendations for good dental health.
 For example, the ADA recommends drinking plenty of water and eating a variety of foods from each of the five major food groups.
 These include: